Energy Management 101

 ONSPEED for optimum turn; approach and landing; best angle of climb and maximum endurance glide.

-Don’t pull harder than ONSPEED unless you need maximum instantaneous aerodynamic performance (e.g., trying not to hit the ground).
+Don’t pull harder than ONSPEED unless you need maximum instantaneous aerodynamic performance (e.g., trying not to hit the ground or another airplane).

-L/Dmax for best rate of climb; maximum endurance; and maximum range glide.
+L/DMAX to approximate best rate of climb; for maximum range; and maximum range glide.

 During approach and landing, do what it takes to maintain ONSPEED until committed to land.